 Lego blocks double up as fantastic stamps that can be pressed into flattened playdough.
 You could make patterns, numbers or letters like this.

 So what are you waiting for?
-Get that batch of play dough on the stove, and start creating!
+Get that batch of play dough whipped up, and start creating!

 Need some support to be the best parent you can be?
 Our Parent School parent coaching experts can help.
 Click to find out more or book a one-on-one session.